-A brief has not been prepared for this work by Gwynedd Archaeological Planning Services (GAPS), but the scheme will be monitored by GAPS and a copy of this design must be approved by GAPS prior to the start of the watching brief.
+The scheme will be monitored by Gwynedd Archaeological Planning Services (GAPS and a copy of this design must be approved by GAPS prior to the start of the watching brief of Phase 3 Extension.

 The watching brief will conform to the guidelines specified in Standard and Guidance for an archaeological watching brief (Chartered Institute for Archaeologists, 2014).
-Gwynedd

-Archaeological Trust is a Chartered Institute for Archaeologists Registered Archaeological Organisation.
+Gwynedd Archaeological Trust is a Chartered Institute for Archaeologists Registered Archaeological Organisation.
 The format of this design corresponds to the requirements of section 2.3 of MoRPHE (English Heritage 2015) and to MAP2 (English Heritage, 1991, Management of Archaeological Projects).